NewtronReal/pothumozhi/README.md

 <h1 align=center style="">പൊതുമൊഴി</h1>

-A glossory for malayalam technical terms which is based on modern malayalam(may be more understandable).
+A glossary for malayalam technical terms which is based on modern malayalam(may be more understandable).
 Feel free to add new malayalam words and to improve our mother toungue.

 ![thumbnail1](thumbnails/thumbnail1.png) ![thumbnail2](thumbnails/thumbnail2.png)